 Drawing on her extensive experience in complex litigation, technology, and business, Tara helps her clients leverage and defend their intellectual property inside and outside the courtroom.
 With a keen strategic view, and relentless attention to details that matter, Tara is a powerful advocate for each client she serves.

 Tara focuses on intellectual property and high-stakes business litigation.
 She has secured victories in district and appellate courts and arbitrations across the country, and negotiated multimillion-dollar, client-favorable settlements in matters involving a wide spectrum of technologies, including medical devices, financial systems, radiation therapy systems, dental treatments, glass coatings, and consumer goods.

 Tara brings first-hand business experience to every matter she handles, having worked for a global consulting firm before becoming a lawyer.
 Prior to joining Carlson Caspers, Tara clerked for the Honorable Donald P. Lay of the United States Court of Appeals for the Eighth Circuit and practiced with Sidley, an international law firm headquartered in Chicago.

 Tara is a top-rated intellectual property attorney in Minnesota.
 She is recognized among the Best Lawyers in America® and Super Lawyers® and has earned the Martindale Hubbell AV Preeminent® rating from her peers for the highest level of professional excellence.
 She is named among the Top 50 Women Super Lawyers® in Minnesota, Top 100 Super Lawyers® in Minnesota and has twice been named among Minnesota Lawyer’s Attorneys of the Year (2016 & 2017).
-Tara also is a Fellow of the American Bar Foundation and the Litigation Counsel of America.
+Tara also is a Fellow of the American Bar Foundation.

-Tara is the firm’s chief marketing partner and co-founder and co-chair of its committee on diversity and inclusion, which is committed to ensuring that people of diverse backgrounds and beliefs are involved in all levels of the firm, client relationships, and the community.
+Tara is the firm’s chief marketing partner and co-founder and co-chair of its committee on diversity, equity and inclusion, which is committed to ensuring that all people, regardless of color, creed, sexual orientation, disability, or other unique human characteristic, can excel and thrive in the firm, the profession, and the community.

 Outside of her law practice, Tara works with Friends of FANA, Minnesota, a non-profit organization established to unite Colombian children of all ages with adoptive families.
 She also serves on the Board of Trustees for Sunny Hollow Montessori.